Internship Information

 - Secure an internship offer.
 Internships can be found through Career Services resources or a student's own search.

-- Career Services offers a How to Find an Internship Workshop.
+- The Office of Career and Professional Development offers a How to Find an Internship Workshop.
 They also offer career fairs, assistance with resumes and interviewing, and access to Handshake, a free database with internship listings.
-Learn more at Career Services Homepage.
-Contact Career Services with questions-- (806) 651-2345, CC 113.
+Learn more at Career and Professional Development's Homepage.
+Contact the Office of Career and Professional Development with questions-- (806) 651-2345, CC 113.

 - Complete a "Credit Proposal / Learning Agreement Form" together with your employer.
-This form is online in the Forms section of the Career Services Internship web page
+Download the fillable Word version of the form here.

 - College of Business Associate Deans ultimately decide whether a position qualifies for academic credit.
 Please see "Student & For-Credit Internship Requirements" section above.